twobeers75/TRANSECT/README.md

 ### ALSO NOTE: you don't necessarily need all of these, all at once.
 If your just tying this application start with RECOUNT3 (recommended) and skip the others for now.

 ### RECOUNT3 (approx. 10mins on first run)
-# change into the top directory of SCA
+# change into the top directory of TRANSECT
-cd <path to>/SCA
+cd <path to>/TRANSECT
 # run the RECOUNT3 prepare script for BRCA requiring a complete download.
 If this is a first time download, the script will autmatically install all requirements so it will take a while but, next time will be quick!
 bin/R3_prepare_directories.sh -p BRCA

 ### GDC-TCGA
-# change into the top directory of SCA
+# change into the top directory of TRANSECT
-cd <path to>/SCA
+cd <path to>/TRANSECT
 # run the GDC-TCGA prepare script for BRCA requiring a complete download
 bin/GDC_TCGA_prepare_directories.sh -p TCGA-BRCA -a

 ### GTEx
-# change into the top directory of SCA
+# change into the top directory of TRANSECT
-cd <path to>/SCA
+cd <path to>/TRANSECT
 # run the GTEx prepare script requiring a complete download
 bin/GTEx_prepare_directories.sh -a
 ```

 Be aware that some of these collections are large and require substantial disk space.
 They will take a considerable amount of time to download and process too.
 For example, downloading and processing TCGA-BRCA takes just over 30 minutes (using a high speed network connection and an up to date workstation) and requires more than 14GB of disk space (most of which can be deleted afterwards).
 In comparison, TCGA-LAML takes less than 5 minutes to retrieve and less than 2GB of disc space.
 Preparation for both GDC-TCGA and the RECOUNT3 data is done individually by tissue type but can also be done in batch mode (see the relevant script help menu for instructions).
 Preparing GTEx data on the other hand, retrieves in bulk all tissue types in a single table before separating them into individual files based on tissue type (again, see the help menu for more details).
-All downloaded data is stored in "SCA/data/<GDC|GTEx|RECOUNT3>" in appropriate folders.
+All downloaded data is stored in "TRANSECT/data/<GDC|GTEx|RECOUNT3>" in appropriate folders.

 **Analyse** is a process that uses the prepared public data from above conducts the stratified differential expression and produces all the outputs.
 Like with the prepare operation, TRANSECT comes bundled with three analyse scripts, one each for RECOUNT3, GDC-TCGA and GTEx data.